sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>google-carlito-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Carlito, a sans-serif font family metric-compatible with Calibri font family
+Short desc    : Carlito, a sans-serif font family metric-compatible with Calibri font family
 URL          : http://code.google.com/p/chromium/issues/detail?id=280557
-Лицензия     : OFL
+License      : OFL
-Описание     : Carlito is metric-compatible with Calibri font family.
+Descript     : Carlito is metric-compatible with Calibri font family.
 Carlito comes in regular,
              : bold, italic, and bold italic.
 The family covers Latin-Greek-Cyrillic (not a
              : complete set, though) with about 2,000 glyphs.
 It has the same character
              : coverage as Calibri.
 This font is sans-serif typeface family based on Lato.